Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 Frequently Asked Questions

-Santa Cruz offers beautiful beaches, the famous boardwalk, redwood forests, and exciting nightlife.
+Santa Cruz offers beautiful beaches, the famous boardwalk, redwood forests, and an exciting nightlife.
 Visitors can also explore museums and shopping areas to buy local souvenirs as gifts.

 Spring and summer are ideal for enjoying the beaches and boardwalk.
 Fall offers fewer crowds, and winter is perfect for spotting wildlife and exploring nature.

-Yes, many Santa Cruz attractions are free, including beaches, hiking trails, and scenic spots like West Cliff Drive and the Surfing Museum.
+Many Santa Cruz attractions are free, including beaches, hiking trails, and scenic spots like West Cliff Drive and the Surfing Museum.